pankajkrastogi/migrate-sharded-mongodb-to-percona-mongodb-eks/README.md

 # Migrating Self-Managed Sharded MongoDB Cluster on EC2 to Percona Server for MongoDB on EKS

 # Overview
 Community-focused, end-to-end guide and IaC blueprint to migrate from a self-managed, sharded MongoDB cluster on EC2 to an operator-driven, Kubernetes-native deployment with Percona Server for MongoDB on Amazon EKS.
-Includes architecture, deployment workflow, sanitised Terraform/Helm examples, operational runbooks, lessons learned, and references.
+Includes architecture, deployment workflow, Terraform/Helm examples, operational runbooks, lessons learned, and references.

 # Purpose
 - Provide a practical, repeatable path for migrating sharded MongoDB to Percona on EKS.